Frequently Asked Questions

 We believe in always being the best we can be.
 Our practices are informed by research and evidence.
 We work hard to ensure that our services utilize best practices and produce good outcomes.
 We do extensive program evaluation that we would be happy to share with you.

 The issue with my child has really just started.
-How long does it take to receive help from Crossroads?
+How long does it take to receive help from Crossroads Children’s Mental Health Centre?

-The wait times for our services varies.
+The wait times for our services varies and depends on the program.
 If you would like help right away we suggest you visit our mental health walk-in clinic.
-It runs every Wednesday from 9am to noon, and every Thursday from noon to 8pm (you must arrive by 6:30 to be seen).

 What do I need to do to access your mental health walk-in clinic?

-Just come to our office on Wednesday between 9am and noon, or on Thursday between noon and 6:30pm.
+Just come to our office on Wednesday between 9am and noon, or on Thursday between noon and 6:30pm (the clinic is open until 8pm, but you must arrive by 6:30).
 We are located at 1755 Courtwood Crescent.
 Here you (and your child if you wish) will meet with a professional that will listen to your concerns and help find solutions.
 Please call 613-723-1623×333 to find out if there is a wait to be seen.
+To save time you can download and complete all of the paperwork we need by visiting the Walk-in Clinic page of our website.

 When you visit the walk-in clinic we are required by law to inquire about custody arrangements.
 In the event of joint custody, both parents must agree to a child being seen at the clinic.
 Feel free to contact us if you have any questions: 613-723-1623 x 232.